 Imagine this scene: Johnny Dumbass comes to work sporting a number 27 Ravens jersey dragging a mannequin dressed as the football players fiancée.
 I have blogged how I like group costumes because it incorporates teamwork, but it is easy to cross the line.
-If Johnny skipped the mannequin and Suzy Nosense shows up on Ray Rice’s arm sporting some bruises applied via makeup, the HR department suddenly became the unified group.
-The team in HR puts their hands to the middle of their athletic inspired huddle and on the count of three, the battle cry is heard through out the company.
+If Johnny skipped the mannequin and Suzy No-sense shows up on Ray Rice’s arm sporting some bruises applied via makeup, the HR department suddenly became the unified group.
+The team in HR puts their hands in the middle of their athletic-inspired huddle and on the count of three, the battle cry is heard throughout the company.
 “Bitches, it’s on.
 Not on our watch!”

-Johnny and Suzy knew they were pushing the envelope when they got delusional about their tasteless halloween costume.
-They laughed, they talked, and in the end, they mistook their laughter as mutual support and went with it.
+Johnny and Suzy knew they were pushing the envelope when they got delusional about their tasteless Halloween costume.
+They laughed, they talked, and in the end, they mistook their laughter for mutual support and went with it.

 Here is the thing.
 Very few HR departments will have the courage to pull the employee out of their desk, sit them down in a small room, place their index finger 3 inches in front of their face and wave that finger back and forth while asking “WTF were you thinking dumb ass”.